 Placement: The BBS is used to guide the placement of the reinforcement on the construction site.
 The schedule indicates the location of each bar on the structural drawings, making it easier for the contractor to ensure that the rebar is placed in the correct position.

 Quality Control: The BBS is used to ensure that the reinforcement is fabricated and placed correctly.
 The schedule provides a reference for checking the length, size, shape, and bending requirements for each bar, helping to ensure that the work is done correctly.

 Overall, the BBS is an essential tool in the construction industry, helping to ensure that the reinforcement is fabricated and placed correctly, and that the project is completed on time and within budget.

 - organization responsible for fabricating the reinforcement

 - the quantity surveyor

-In essence, Bar Bending Schedule subsumes all necessary information on reinforcements, used by professionals at various stages of the construction process, right from procurement to finish.
+In essence, the Bar Bending Schedule incorporates all pertinent reinforcement-related data used by experts at various construction-related stages, from procurement to completion.

 How to Prepare BBS ?